2017 Major League Baseball season: Throwback uniforms

 The Indians and Royals wore Negro leagues throwbacks May 7.
 The Indians wore the uniforms of the Cleveland Buckeyes, and the Royals wore the uniforms of the Kansas City Monarchs.

 The Red Sox and Cardinals wore 1967 throwbacks May 16 to mark the 50th anniversary of the Cardinals' 1967 World Series title.

 The Padres wore 1990s throwbacks June 14 and August 2.

 The Cubs and Pirates wore Negro leagues throwbacks June 16.
 The Cubs wore the uniforms of the Leland Giants, while the Pirates wore the uniforms of the Homestead Grays.

 The Astros and Mariners wore 1977 throwbacks June 24.

 The Indians and Tigers wore Negro leagues throwbacks July 1.
 The Indians wore the uniforms of the Cleveland Buckeyes, and the Tigers wore the uniforms of the Detroit Stars.

 The Padres and Phillies wore 1983 throwbacks July 7 and 9.

 The Angels and Rangers wore 1977 throwbacks July 8.
 The Rangers wore their away throwbacks, even though they were the home team.

 The Phillies and Brewers wore 1982 throwbacks July 14–16 as part of a weekend where members of the Brewers' 1982 AL champion team reunited.

 The Indians and White Sox wore 1917 throwbacks July 29 to mark the 100th anniversary of the White Sox winning the 1917 World Series title.

 The Indians wore red 1970s throwbacks August 12.
 Their opponents, the Rays, wore their "fauxbacks".

 The Reds and Brewers wore Negro leagues throwbacks August 12.
 The Reds wore the uniforms of the Cincinnati Tigers (which were hand-me-downs from the Reds in the 1930s), and the Brewers wore the uniforms of the Milwaukee Bears.

 The Rangers and Astros wore 1999 throwbacks August 12 as part of the Rangers retiring the #7 of 1999 AL MVP Ivan Rodriguez, who played for the 1999 AL West-winning Rangers (the Astros were in the NL Central in 1999, which they won).

 The Astros wore 1997 Major League Baseball season throwbacks August 19.
 The uniforms appeared with the Jackie Robinson 50th anniversary patch, which all teams wore that season.

 The Orioles wore 1992 Major League Baseball season throwbacks on August 19.
-The uniforms were preceded to honor the first season at Oriole Park at Camden Yards.
+The uniforms were in honor of the first season at Oriole Park at Camden Yards.